What’s Gorgeous in the Garden in October and November?

 Hardy Geraniums

-Chrysanthemum, commonly known as ‘mums’, add a vibrant blast of colour to the late autumn garden in shades of oranges, reds, yellows, purples, pinks and whites.
+Chrysanthemum, commonly known as ‘mums’, adds a vibrant blast of colour to the late autumn garden in shades of oranges, reds, yellows, purples, pinks, and whites.
 They will continue to bloom right up until the first frosts.
-As Chrysanthemums are the birth flower of the month of November, they are an ideal flower to bring some colour to your garden in November.
+As Chrysanthemum is the birth flower of the month of November, it is an ideal flower to bring some colour to your garden in November.